 Cat immunizations include panleukopenia (distemper), rabies, feline rhinotracheitis, calicivirus, chlamydia and feline leukemia.

 Compared to our canine and feline family members, each of our exotic pets is different in their own special way.
 Each species requires us to meet their individual needs, from diet to husbandry to medical care, in order to lead a long happy and healthy life.
 This is why we encourage our exotic pet owners to educate themselves on their specific pets’ needs.
 We are here to provide you with some of that information and answer your questions.

-Doctors Lindsay Robinson and Dana Nelson have specialized training in Avian and Exotic Animal Medicine and are available for medical and basic husbandry needs.
+Dr. Lindsay Robinson has specialized training in Avian and Exotic Animal Medicine and are available for medical and basic husbandry needs.
 Prevention is the best medicine, so call today to make an appointment for your exotic pet’s annual wellness exam.